seouun/Tourism-Analysis-Project/README.md

 ## Key Findings

-- **Yeosu** was identified as the most suitable high-spending overnight tourism region
+- **Yeosu** was identified as the most suitable region based on high expenditure levels and strong overnight travel patterns
-- Spatial analysis combining tourist attractions and vacant housing enabled practical location insights
+- Spatial analysis combining tourist attractions and vacant housing enabled practical and location-specific insights
 - Results suggest strong potential for regional economic growth through accommodation infrastructure development
-- Tourism patterns and expenditure structures vary significantly across regions → Effective policy decisions require integrating multiple regional characteristics
+- Tourism patterns and expenditure structures vary significantly across regions
+  → The growth–development relationship depends on multiple regional characteristics
+- The framework can support data-driven tourism policy and regional development planning

 ---

 ## Limitations & Future Work

 - The analysis focuses on observed patterns and does not establish causal relationships
 - External factors such as seasonality and policy constraints are not fully considered
-- Web scraping was considered to collect additional spatial and infrastructure data for optimal location selection, but was not implemented due to data accessibility constraints
+- Web scraping was planned to enhance the location selection process by incorporating real-world infrastructure data, but was not implemented due to data access limitations
 - Future work may extend to predictive modeling and optimization-based location analysis, incorporating automated data collection (e.g., web scraping)

 ---

 ## Environment

 - **Language**: Python 3.x
 - **Libraries**: pandas, numpy, scikit-learn, matplotlib, seaborn
 - **Tools**: Jupyter Notebook